 One of the homes that I am most excited to see is the one designed by Scott Marek.
 I am familiar with the exceptional work he did while working as the principal designer in the studio of Frank Welch, FAIA.
 The home Scott Marek designed on Deer Trail in the White Rock Lake neighborhood of White Rock Valley, just north of Flag Pole Hill, reflects the influence of Frank Welch while it introduces many of us to a neighborhood that does not receive a lot of attention.

 This modern home at 7815 Deer Trail shows us how Scott Marek, AIA, is able to bring his own design sensibility to a home that also reflects the qualities of a Frank Welch design, but with a budget and materials more compatible with the neighborhood in which it was built.
 Instead of birch siding that Frank Welch used on several houses in the most polished and prestigious neighborhoods, here vertical 1 x 6 inch cedar siding was used.
 Providing interest and deep shadow lines are the 2 x 3 inch deep vertical batten spaced along the façade’s 2 x 6 vertical boards.
 On a small lot in a naturally forested environment, the skin of the home mimics the texture and shadows of tree bark as the home blends into its environment and is still surrounded by early traditional style homes.
 The unimposing façade allows a great sense of surprise when one enters the home and sees the expansive windows connecting the homeowners with sunlight and with their neighbors.
+If you are looking finance options for plantation shutters for your gorgeous windows, check the website of Shutter Me Beautiful and take your pick today.

 On this modern home a heavier stick pattern of maple is used as a stair baluster.
 This pattern along the wall rises to the top of the one and one-half story ceilings, completing the composition and adding a natural warmth to this modern home.
 The materials in the home are also influenced by the Ju-Nel home the homeowners lived in previously.